After Kununurra you are flanked on either side by rugged mountain ranges so the drive is quite spectacular. The vegetation changes

 Heading west again we past the Bungle Bungle turn off and made our way Halls Creek which was a gold mining town in the early days.
 Now it is a small aboriginal community and we noticed a big improvement in the town since last time we were here two years ago as these towns have been made “a dry area “i.e. you can’t buy alcohol.
 We just filled up with fuel and passed through.

 Our next stop was Mary Pools which is a very popular free camp on the Mary River.
 There are huge shady river gums here so you definitely have to get here early.
-We always try to arrive about lunchtime which allows us to have some time to relax as well.
-The vans kept rolling in all afternoon and one of the couples that we had been bumping into along the way ended up camping right near us unbeknown to us.

 It was great to see them again.
 Then low and behold another couple turned up.
 We cooked our meal on our camp fire again that night and our friends joined us around the fire.